jayunit100/tanzu-install-annotated/docs/z3-webhooks.md

                                             ┌─▼─────────────+-------------------->| webhook for tkr-vsphere-resolver|
                                             |               |                     | running in tkr-resolver pod     |
                                             │               │                     +---------------------------------+
-0. kind bootstraps...                       │               │ <-- anytime you make a cluster a webhook will ┌─────────────────────►│    APIServer  │     be called from your APIServer that points back Capi is installed    │                      │               │     to CAPI pods... you can see these w/ kubectl get validatingwebhook
+0. kind bootstraps...                       │               │ <---- anytime you make a cluster a webhook will ┌─────────────────────►│    APIServer  │       be called from your APIServer that points back Capi is installed    │                      │               │       to CAPI pods... you can see these w/ kubectl get validatingwebhook
                      │                      │               │       and kubectl get mutatingwebhook.
 TKG makes alot of these, and
-- CAPI pods          │                      └──┬────────────┘     alot of the defaults you get for free are b/c of mutating webhooks
+                     │                      └──┬────────────┘       alot of the defaults you get for free are b/c of mutating webhooks
-- Mutating hooks     │                         │                  which "hydrate" your objects when you send them to the APIServer...
+- CAPI pods          │                         │                    which "hydrate" your objects when you send them to the APIServer...
+- Mutating hooks.    |                         |
 - Validating hooks that point back to CAPIServices are put on the APISErver...
             ┌────────┴───┐                     │
             │            │                     │
             │            │                     │
-            │   CAPI Pod │                     │   3.
+            │   CAPI Pod │                     │   2.
 ClusterClass results in MD and KubeadmCtrlPlane creations...
       ┌─────+            │                     │.
 Those objects in turn get funneled through other webhooks...
       │     │            │                     │      Its webhooks all the way down...
       │     └───┬────────┘                     │